faranalytics/network-services/README.md

 TLS Client Certificate Authentication may be implemented using native Node.js [TLS Client Authentication](https://nodejs.org/docs/latest-v20.x/api/tls.html).
 Please see the [TLS Encryption and Client Authentication](https://github.com/faranalytics/network-services/tree/main/examples/tls_encryption_and_client_auth) example for a working implementation.

 ### Restrict API calls at runtime.
 The Service API and type safety are not enforced at runtime.
-You can restrict API calls to specified Service App methods by providing an Array of property paths to the `paths` property of the `ServiceAppOptions<T>` object.
-If the `paths` Array is defined in `ServiceAppOptions<T>` and a method is called that is not a registered property path, the awaited `Promise` will reject with `PropertyPathError` as its reason.
+You can restrict API calls to specified Service App methods by providing an `Array` of property paths to the `paths` property of the `ServiceAppOptions<T>` object.
+If the `paths` array is defined in `ServiceAppOptions<T>` and a method is called that is not a registered property path, the awaited `Promise` will reject with `PropertyPathError` as its reason.

 ### Specify an `ingressQueueSizeLimit` and `egressQueueSizeLimit` in the Service options.
 *Network-Services* respects backpressure; however, it is advisable to specify how much data may be buffered in order to ensure your *application* can respond to adverse network phenomena.
 If the stream peer reads data at a rate that is slower than the rate that data is written to the stream, data may buffer until memory is exhausted.
 This is a [vulnerability](https://nodejs.org/api/stream.html#writablewritechunk-encoding-callback) that is inherent in streams, which can be mitigated by preventing internal buffers from growing too large.